Syndinium: Microspores

-Rostrate Spore
+Rostrate spore

 resembles an Oxyrrhis cell.
 Has a teardrop shape overall with a beak like projection at the narrower anterior end.
 The anterior and posterior flagella are both like the cell in length, and are inserted in the transverse and longitudinal groove, respectively.
 Rostrate spores can survive for several days out of the host.

 Only one type of zoospore will emerge from any single host.

 Once the zoospores exit the host, the life stages of Syndinium are not well understood.
 Attempts to infect copepod hosts or to induce sexual reproduction between all combinations of zoospores have so far been unsuccessful.

-Mitotic Nuclear Division
+Mitotic nuclear division

 Unlike other dinoflagellates, Syndinium does not possess the conventional dinokaryon or the associated process of dinomitosis.
 Instead, Syndinium possess fewer but larger chromosomes than most dinoflagellates, as few as 4 compared to the typical 20 plus.
 Syndinium are notable for their mitotic nuclear division mechanisms involving nuclear membrane attached kinetochores and associated V-shaped chromosomes pushed away from each other by axially aligned microtubules.
 This method of nuclear division, while not altogether rare within dinoflagellates, were first studied in Syndinium.